-Army’s oldest artillery man Jallanwalia passes away at 102
+Army’s oldest artillery man Jallawalia passes away at 102

 Major (retd) Jallawalia’s family has a history of being in armed forces.
 His father Risaldaar Duleep Singh was in 15 Lancers and fought in World War I and his two sons participated in Operation Vijay at Kargil in 1999.
 His grandson is also serving in Army.
 “My grandfather was in Army and his three sons, including my father also served in Army,” Col (retd) Harmanderjeet Singh, elder son of Major Gurdial, told this newspaper over phone.

-Major (retd) Jallanwalia was a pioneer in developing “surveillance and target acquisition” in Indian artillery after the country got Independence.
+Major (retd) Jallawalia was a pioneer in developing “surveillance and target acquisition” in Indian artillery after the country got Independence.

 He joined the Army as gunner at the age of 17 in 1934 and did his initial training at Mountain Artillery Training Centre Ambala Cantt.
 On completion of training, he was posted to 14 Rajputana Mountain Battery at Abbottabad (now in Pakistan).
 He suffered a bullet injury during World War II in 1945 in Burma.
 He was also veteran of Ahmadzai-Waziristan operation in NW Frontier Province (now in Pakistan) in 1939-40.